dalibor/octoshark/README.md

 ## Cleaning test databases

-When using persistent connections, you can use tools like [DatabaseCleaner](https://github.com/DatabaseCleaner/database_cleaner) or [DatabaseRewinder](https://github.com/amatsuda/database_rewinder) to clean test databases.
-Here's an example of RSpec config for `DatabaseCleaner`:
+For `Octoshark::ConnectionPoolsManager`, we can use [DatabaseCleaner](https://github.com/DatabaseCleaner/database_cleaner) and RSpec like:

 ```ruby
 config.before(:suite) do